Testing & Diagnosis

 Cognitive testing is a starting point, not a diagnosis.
 A single test does not determine whether someone has Alzheimer’s disease or another condition.
 Instead, it helps identify patterns that may warrant additional evaluation, such as medical exams, lab work, or imaging.

 It also provides a baseline.
 Having a documented starting point makes it easier to notice small changes later.
 That’s especially helpful for adults who want to be proactive about brain health or caregivers who need clarity about a loved one’s symptoms.
+For a comprehensive overview of the testing landscape — types, timing, and what to expect — the cognitive testing pillar is a useful companion.

 Cost, Coverage, and Access

+The U.S. Preventive Services Task Force recognizes the importance of cognitive assessment in older adults.
 Many people receive a brief cognitive assessment during a Medicare Annual Wellness Visit, and additional evaluations may be covered depending on your plan and physician recommendations.
 Coverage can vary, so it’s wise to ask your provider what’s included before scheduling a longer neuropsychological evaluation.

 At-home options can reduce barriers like travel time, scheduling delays, or discomfort with in-clinic testing.
 While at-home testing isn’t a replacement for a full diagnostic workup, it can help families take the first step and prepare for a more informed conversation with a clinician.